KamilRybacki/operations/ansible/kind-nginx-ingress/README.md

 ansible-playbook -i ../environments/<environment> install.yml
 ```

 To change the group of target hosts, edit the `apply.yml` file accordingly.

-The default group of target hosta is set to `hosts: "all" `
+**The default group of target hosts is set to**: `hosts: "all"`.

 ## Requirements